symbuzzer/Turkish-Ad-Hosts/README.md

 - Prepared for my own personal use.
 Use at your own risk.
 - This list was created by examining the DNS addresses that came up by trying all the applications one by one.
 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.
-- You can see install guides from [Adblocker applications and browser extensions](https://github.com/symbuzzer/Turkish-Ad-Hosts/blob/main/AdblockerApps%26BrowserExtensions.md) page
+- You can see install guides from [Wiki page](https://github.com/symbuzzer/Turkish-Ad-Hosts/wiki)
 - If you want to add or remove a site from the block list or suggest app for scanning, please create [issue](https://github.com/symbuzzer/Turkish-Ad-Hosts/issues).
 - This list will be updated daily.
 - I can't support iOS because I don't have an iOS-based device.